seanflores23/Set-Up-a-Web-App-in-the-Cloud-AWS-VS-Code-/README.md

-# Set-Up-a-Web-App-in-the-Cloud-AWS-VS-Code-
-This project sets the foundation for a CI/CD pipeline by deploying a basic Java web application in the cloud using AWS EC2, SSH, and Maven—all through a remote development setup via Visual Studio Code (VS Code).
 # ☁️ Set Up a Web App in the Cloud (AWS + VS Code)

 This project sets the foundation for a CI/CD pipeline by deploying a basic Java web application in the cloud using AWS EC2, SSH, and Maven—all through a remote development setup via Visual Studio Code (VS Code).